shoz-f/tfl_interp/README.md

 $ mix compile
 ```

-After adding the directory path to the dependency list in your mix.exs file, add the following line to the deps() function: `System.put_env("SKIP_MAKE_TFLINTERP", "YES")`
+After adding the directory path to the dependency list in your mix.exs file, add the following line to the deps() function: `System.put_env("NNCOMPILED", "YES")`

 This line sets an environment variable that instructs your TflInterp application to use the precompiled tfl_interp.exe file, eliminating the need to build it again.